dtolnay/case-studies/function-epilogue/README.md

 <br>

-### Best known solution
+### Lifetime elision

-The approach from the fifth attempt, with the `VisitMut` replacement approach discussed under the sixth attempt.
-All together it ends up looking like this:
+As a recap, what we have so far is the closure casted to function pointer approach from the fifth attempt combined with the `VisitMut` replacement approach discussed under the sixth attempt.
+All together the expansion would behave like this:

 ```rust
 // Before